emalgamatedsoy/gitpage/index.md

 I'm an avid linux user, and enjoy focusing on the middleware and back-end configuration for applications.
-My professional work is focused on working with cloud foundry and kubernetes techologies.
+My current professional work is focused on working with cloud foundry and kubernetes techologies.
+My interests include distributed systems and cyber security.
 Please check out my github here for more information and varieties of applications that I have written.

 <footer>